 Registration for the 2020 programme will open in February – go to https://www.ecb.co.uk/play/all-stars and search for your nearest centre by entering your post code.
 You will also be able to find a list of the Gloucestershire clubs running All Stars in the table at the bottom of the page at that time.

 The nationwide programme – which has been created by the England and Wales Cricket Board (ECB) – will enable children to acquire the skills to play the game and connect them to England’s cricketing heroes.

 All Stars Cricket offers eight weeks of coaching in a safe and inclusive environment, with the focus on having fun and making friends.

 All girls and boys are welcome, and each registered child will receive a pack of cricket goodies including a cricket bat, ball, backpack, water bottle, personalized shirt and cap to keep, so that they can continue their love of cricket when they go home.
-Registration is now open for the programme, which started in May 2017.
+Children involved in 2018 will receive different kit in year 2 including a set of stumps.

 All Stars Cricket will provide your child with all of the fundamental skills they need to play cricket through, lively, fun games.

 Over the eight-week programme, the trained activators will teach your child to: